-For the last seven years, London’s hip hop fans have gathered to pay their respects to producer J Dilla at J Dilla Saved My Life, a special club night commemorating the anniversary of his death.
+For the last few years, London’s hip hop fans have gathered to pay their respects to producer J Dilla at J Dilla Saved My Life, a special club night commemorating the anniversary of his death.
 A hugely influential musician who cruelly died aged just 32, his futuristic approach to sampling resulted in beats that took jazz into the cosmos, made hip hop truly soulful and provided a template that artists as diverse as Kanye West, Erykah Badu and Hudson Mohawke would later build on.
 Oliver Keens picks five essential tracks from Dilla’s back catalogue as a solo artist and hip hop producer, and traces their influence on electronic music.

 ‘Runnin'’ by The Pharcyde

 Clean, precise and radically different from most hip hop at the time, James 'J Dilla' Yancey was already a rising beatmaker in Detroit before his work with Californian rappers The Pharcyde in 1995 made him a hero within hip hop circles.